RatyO/BCUH/README.md

 devtools:install_github("Ratyo/BCUH")
 ```

+The package depends on the following R packages:

 ## Usage

-There are two main wrapper functions.
+There are two main wrapper functions available.

 To apply univariate bias correction use